sukh-nijjar/Tube-Arrivals/README.md

 Arrivals information is retrieved
 **THEN**
 A  message is displayed informing no arrivals information is available and line status is displayed

+# Design
+## User Interface
+### Responsive
+* The application must render properly across various device types
+### Look and Feel
+* The site will have a background image which invokes familar feeling for tube users
+* The arrivals presentation will be inspired by the digital display boards found at tube stations
+* Font to replicate dot matrix display is Codystar
+* Font to display the station name and line status is the elegant Julius Sans One
+* lines will be represented by their familar TfL  colours (e.g. the central line is red, circle line is yellow)
+* line status will be represented by the familar Red-Amber-Green scheme  (Red = severe  delays, Amber = minor  delays, Green = good service)